 - Using a lost or stolen card

-Stolen Credit Card Imprints
+Stolen Credit Card Imprints and Skimmers

-It used to be that when you used a credit card an impression of the card was made on carbon paper.
-Then when the carbon paper was discarded, the credit card numbers could be stolen.
-That does not happen very often these days, but a modern version of that is electronic credit card skimmers that can read the credit card information from the magnetic strip on the credit card.
+When you used a credit card in the past, an impression of the card was made on carbon paper.
+When the carbon paper was discarded, the credit card numbers could be stolen.
+That does not happen very often these days.
+A modern-day version of the same type of offense involves electronic credit card skimmers that can read the credit card information from the magnetic strip on the credit card.

 There are a couple of forms of electronic card skimmers.
 One type is a portable reader that can read cards carried in pockets and purses of people as they walk down the street.
-Another type is a reader that is affixed to a stationary location, such as an ATM machine or a gas station pump.
+Another type is a reader affixed to a stationary location, such as an ATM or a gas station pump.
 The credit or debit card imprint can then be used to make a counterfeit or fake credit card that will function just like the real thing.

-Stolen Credit/Debit Card
+Stolen Credit or Debit Card

 Defenses to Credit Card Fraud